Mujibnagar Upazila: History

 Mujibnagar was formerly a part of the Meherpur Sadar Upazila, before it was made a separate Upazila on 22 February 2000.
-The name Mujibnagar commemorates an event in the history of Bangladesh: It is the place where, on 17 April 1971, the first government of the People's Republic of Bangladesh was sworn in, and the place was named Mujibnagar after the name of the Father of the nation Bangabandhu Sheikh Mujibur Rahman.
+The name Mujibnagar commemorates an event in the history of Bangladesh: It is the place where, on 17 April 1971, the first government of the People's Republic of Bangladesh was sworn in, and the place was named Mujibnagar after Bangabandhu Sheikh Mujibur Rahman.

 Geography

 Mujibnagar Upazila is bounded by Meherpur Sadar Upazila in Meherpur District, on the north, Meherpur Sadar Upazila and Damurhuda Upazila, the latter in Chuadanga District, on the east, and Tehatta I CD Block, in Nadia District, West Bengal, India, on the south and the west.

 Demographics

-According to the 2011 Bangladesh census, Mujibnagar Upazila had 24,602 households and a population of 99,143, 10.1% of whom lived in urban areas.
-8.5% of the population was under the age of 5.
-The literacy rate (age 7 and over) was 50.5%, compared to the national average of 51.8%.
+According to the 2022 Bangladeshi census, Mujibnagar Upazila had 27,675 households and a population of 105,752.
+6.93% of the population were under 5 years of age.
+Mujibnagar had a literacy rate (age 7 and over) of 69.75%: 69.80% for males and 69.70% for females, and a sex ratio of 94.51 males for every 100 females.
+34,122 (32.27%) lived in urban areas.